 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

-Choosing an IT company in Ontario comes down to seven things: proof of security certifications, a service level agreement you can hold them to, transparent per user pricing, Canadian data residency, references from firms like yours, a documented onboarding plan, and an owner who actually answers the phone.
+Choosing an IT company in Ontario comes down to seven things.
+Proof of security certifications, a service level agreement you can hold them to, and transparent per user pricing.
+Then Canadian data residency, references from firms like yours, a documented onboarding plan, and an owner who actually answers the phone.
 Get those right and the rest tends to follow.

-The stakes are high for smaller firms.
-According to CIRA (2025), a large share of Canadian organizations reported a cyber attack in the past year, and Statistics Canada (2024) found that businesses spend billions each year defending against them.
-The right IT partner turns that spend into protection you can measure.
+The stakes are real for smaller firms.
+According to Statistics Canada (2024), 16 percent of Canadian businesses were impacted by a cyber security incident in 2023, and recovery spending doubled to $1.2 billion CAD.
+The right IT partner turns that exposure into protection you can measure.

 Fusion Computing is a Canadian owned managed IT and cybersecurity provider founded in 2012, serving businesses of 10 to 150 employees across Toronto, Hamilton, and Metro Vancouver.
-It holds a 4.9 out of 5 Google rating, resolves 93 percent of issues on first contact, and commits to a one hour response on priority one incidents.
+It was named one of Canada’s 50 Best Managed IT Companies in 2024 and 2025, holds a 4.9 out of 5 Google rating, and commits to a one hour response on priority one incidents.
 Source: Fusion Computing, 2026.

 What to look for when choosing an IT company

-According to the Canadian Centre for Cyber Security (2025), ransomware and business email compromise remain the most disruptive threats to Canadian organizations.
-So the first thing to look for in an IT company is a named security framework, CIS Controls or NIST CSF, set out in the contract rather than promised on a sales call.
+According to the Canadian Centre for Cyber Security (2025), ransomware is the top cybercrime threat facing Canadian critical infrastructure.
+Its National Cyber Threat Assessment puts the average ransom paid in Canada at $1.13 million CAD in 2023, a rise of almost 150 percent in two years.
+So the first criterion for any IT company on your shortlist is a named security framework, committed in the proposal rather than promised on a sales call.

-Use this checklist as your shortlist filter.
-Score every IT company on your Ontario shortlist against the same 8 items, then compare the totals instead of the sales pitches.
+Use this checklist as your first filter.
+Score every IT company on your Ontario list against the same 8 items, then compare the totals instead of the sales pitches.

-1. Security certifications and a named framework.
-CIS Controls v8.1, NIST CSF, or SOC 2, with a CISSP on staff.
+- Security certifications and a stated framework.
+CIS Controls v8.1, NIST CSF, or SOC 2, with a CISSP on the team.

-2. A service level agreement on paper.
-Firm response times for priority one issues, named in the contract.
+- A service level agreement on paper.
+Firm response times for priority one issues, stated in the document you sign.

-5. References at your size.
-Clients of 10 to 150 employees in a sector close to yours.
+- References at your size.
+Clients of 10 to 150 seats in a sector close to yours.

-A serious provider can point to a named control set such as the CIS Controls (2025) or the NIST Cybersecurity Framework (2025), and show you where your environment sits against it.
-A framework on paper is the difference between guessing and managing.
+A serious provider can point to a published control set such as the CIS Controls (2025) or the NIST Cybersecurity Framework (2025), and show you where your environment sits against it.
+A documented framework is the difference between guessing and managing.

 Most of these 8 criteria map to day-to-day work your Ontario team feels every week, from password resets to IT support tickets that need a fast human reply.

-Managed IT, co-managed IT, or break-fix: a decision table
+Managed IT, co-managed IT, or hourly IT: a decision table

-If your team has one or two technical people who handle the basics, co-managed IT often fits best, since it adds tooling and after-hours coverage for an Ontario business without replacing your own staff.
+If your team has one or two technical people who handle the basics, co-managed IT often fits best.
+It adds tooling and after-hours coverage for an Ontario business without replacing your own staff, and our buyer guide to the best co-managed IT providers scores vendors by the gap they actually fill.

 Red flags that should end the conversation